 In today’s fast-changing workforce and emerging gig economy, a nimble recognition system is essential for both professionals and employers, who are increasingly moving towards skill or competency-based hiring.

-For more information, contact Emma Gooch, Program Coordinator.
+For more information, contact Emma Gooch, Program Lead.